Can I make paella rice without seafood?

 Another option for adding depth and richness to your seafood-free paella is to use mushrooms.
 Certain varieties, such as shiitake or oyster mushrooms, have a meaty texture and a savory flavor that can mimic the taste of seafood.
 By sautéing them with garlic and spices before adding them to the paella, you can enhance the overall taste and create a satisfying alternative to seafood.

-See also Can I freeze cooked paella rice?
+See also Can I serve paella rice with paella negra?

 How to Achieve a Balanced and Delicious Seafood-Free Paella Rice